FabioScielzoOrtiz/TFM-Presentation/slides/TFM-slides.md

   - **FastKmedoids**: a package to apply the proposed clustering algorithms Fast $k$- medoids and
    $k$-Fold Fast $k$-medoids.

-  - **SupervisedClustering**: a package to apply clustering methods in regression and classification problems
+  - **SupervisedClustering**: a package to apply clustering methods in regression and classification problems.

 ```python